Peter-Chong/RunTheData/README.md

 ## Data Preprocessing

-Initially there were 120 data sets (4 years x 15 age groups x 2 genders) with approximately 75k runners in total.
+Initially, there were 120 data sets (4 years x 15 age groups x 2 genders) with approximately 75k runners in total.
 The following features were scrapped using my web scrapper:

 * Name - name of each runner
 * Bib - race number given to each runner